 Math is used to test your grasp of the teaching and testing lesson.

 MAWMedia Group, LLC produces training in a number of areas both academic/scholarly and popular/leisure.
-The firm is anchored by Chairman Michael A. Wright, PhD and CEO Taunya S. Wright, RN.
-Taunya and Michael have over 40 years of professional experience combined.
-They are homeschool parents, writers, coaches, and motivators.
-The firm employs other trainers from time to time to create engaging training content in the areas of Faith, Beauty, Self-Care, Economics, Business, and Education.
+The firm is anchored by Chairperson & CEO, Michael A. Wright, PhD and Health Director, Taunya S. Wright, RN.
+Taunya and Michael are business owners, homeschool parents, writers, and lifestyle coaches.
+The firm creates engaging training content in the areas of Self-Care, Personal Development, Financial Literacy, Entrepreneurship, Health, and Education.